einbahnstrasse/Goldford-MTEC1003/index.markdown

 	* Contact a classmate for notes on what you missed (e.g. on Discord).
 	* Check our Course Website for assignments, slides, tutorials, recommended documentation reading, etc.
 	* After these first 2 steps, contact the instructor with any additional questions.
 * **Excused absences/lateness must be accompanied by documentation** and/or include advance notice with the instructor where possible.
 Excused absences/lateness will not impact on your grade.
 Absences may be excused in cases of: documentation of illness provided by a doctor, religious observance with advance notice, official school-related activity (always with documentation and advanced notice), and on a case-by-case basis for other critical events, at the discretion of the instructor.
+* Excused absenses must be reported to the instructor by email before the 3rd class session.
+(See our SCHEDULE tab to be sure you meet this deadline!)
 * _A lack of communication with the instructor about planned absences will therefore be treated as UNEXCUSED.
 Be in touch early._
 * **Unexcused absences and lateness will result in lowered participation grades.** Prompt arrival online earns you an immediate 5 points (i.e. 1/2 of your full participation).
-For arrivals after 2:30 PM, the following weighted score system applies:
+For late arrivals, the following weighted score system applies:

 <div class="latetable">
 <table>